Quinton Simon’s mom ‘not hiding’ as police search landfill for missing child - latest

-Quinton Simon - update: Mother ‘not hiding’ as police search landfill for missing toddler
+Quinton Simon - latest: Mother ‘not hiding’ as police search landfill for missing toddler

 Follow for the latest updates on the search for Quinton

-As the search for missing toddler Quinton Simon drags on, three protesters have been arrested outside of his home.
+Missing toddler Quinton Simon’s mother has insisted she is “not hiding” as she’s considered the only suspect in his disappearance and presumed death.

-Twenty-month-old Quinton was reported missing more than three weeks ago from his home in Savannah on the morning of 5 October.
+Leilani Simon spoke to WTOC for her first interview since 20-month-old Quinton was reported missing more than two weeks ago from his home in Savannah on the morning of 5 October.

+“I’m here.
+I’ve been here every day since this.
+I’m not running and I’m not hiding,” Ms Simon told the outlet.
+“And if something does come up that I am at fault, I will take myself to that police station.”

 Last week, Chatham County police announced that they believe the toddler - who is feared dead - is somewhere buried in a landfill, where an exhaustive search is underway.